-FAA probing why Vegas tower airport controller went silent
+Officials probe why Las Vegas airport controller went silent

-LAS VEGAS (AP) — Federal and airport authorities say they are investigating why an air traffic controller became incapacitated and went silent while working a night shift alone in the tower at busy McCarran International Airport in Las Vegas.
+LAS VEGAS (AP) — Federal and airport authorities said Friday they are investigating why an air traffic controller became incapacitated and went silent while working a night shift alone in the tower at busy McCarran International Airport in Las Vegas.

-The Federal Aviation Administration and the airport issued statements Friday declaring that no “safety events” occurred during the incident late Wednesday.
+“No safety events occurred during this incident,” the Federal Aviation Administration said in a statement about what officials said amounted to a 40-minute span during which the female controller slurred words and then apparently lost consciousness shortly before midnight Wednesday.

-Air traffic recordings available on the internet had the female controller slurring words and then apparently losing consciousness while pilots radioed approaches to land, sought clearance to take off and asked directions for taxiing.
+“An air traffic controller at the Las Vegas tower became incapacitated while on duty,” the agency said.
+It did not identify the controller or the cause of her incapacitation.

 Most Read Nation & World Stories